-The average, modern temperature gradient can be closely approximated with our model when using the full modern SST dataset (Fig. 3); almost all of the variation in the empirical median temperatures in bins of 1° absolute latitude is explained by the modelled gradient (R2=0.997).
-The empirical gradient spans 29.3°C from the equator to the poles, the modelled gradient is only slightly higher at 29.6°C. The modern, global mean temperature (GMST) based on our modelled, median gradient is 17.6°C, very similar to the GMST derived from the empirical median gradient (17.5°C).
+The average, modern temperature gradient can be closely approximated with our model when using the full modern SST dataset (Fig. 3); almost all of the variation in the empirical median temperatures in bins of 1° absolute latitude (black line) is explained by the modelled gradient (99.7%).
+The empirical gradient spans 29.3°C from the equator to the poles, the modelled gradient is only slightly higher at 29.6°C. The modern, global mean temperature (GMST) based on our modelled, median gradient is 17.6°C, which is nearly equal to the GMST derived from the empirical median gradient (17.5°C).

 EECO reconstruction

-The modelled Eocene temperature gradient is starkly different from the modern (Fig 4).
-Modelled, median equatorial temperatures are 4.2 (95% CI: 0.2 – 8.3)°C higher for the EECO, and polar temperatures are 25.0 (17.0 – 29.1)°C higher.
-This results in a flattened latitudinal temperature gradient of 9.0 ( 2.5 – 17.8)°C for the EECO, as opposed to 29.6°C for the modern.
-To facilitate the comparison with latitudinal gradients reported in the literature, which sometimes do not report temperatures at very high latitudes, we report also the EECO gradient between the equator and the modern-day polar circle (66.6°), which is slightly lower at 7.8 ( 2.2 – 13.7)°C.
+The Eocene temperature gradient reconstructed with our Bayesian model is starkly different from the modern (Fig. 4).
+Modelled, median equatorial temperatures are 2.2°C (95% CI: -0.8–8.5°C) higher for the EECO, and polar temperatures are 18.9°C (5.3–28.9°C) higher.
+This results in a flattened latitudinal temperature gradient of 13.3°C (3.9–25.2°C) for the EECO, as opposed to 29.6°C for the modern.
+To facilitate the comparison with latitudinal gradients reported in the literature, which sometimes do not report temperatures at very high latitudes, we report also the EECO gradient between the equator and the modern-day polar circle (66.6° latitude), which is markedly lower at 5.8°C (0.5–12.8°C).

 The high variability of EECO palaeotemperature proxies, particularly in the mid-latitudes, and the scarcity of high-latitude data, result in substantial uncertainties in the modelled temperature gradient.
-This is reflected in the residual standard deviation (σ) of the EECO gradient–4.9 (3.8 – 6.5)°C – which is more than double the σ for the modern gradient, 2.2.
-This signifies that the early Eocene data does not fit as well to the logistic latitudinal gradient model, which can also be seen from the drastic departure of some of the proxy data from the gradient estimates (Fig. 4).
+This is reflected in the residual standard deviation (σ) of the EECO gradient–4.9°C (3.9–6.5°C)–which is more than double the σ for the modern gradient, 2.2°C. This is illustrated by the drastic departure of some of the proxy data from the gradient estimates (Fig. 4).

-The early Eocene GMST is estimated at 28.7 (26.7 – 30.7)°C, 11.1°C higher than the modern.
-A model run excluding the ecological proxies increases the GMST by 1.6 (-1.8 – 4.8)°C. The median latitudinal gradient is similar when excluding the ecological proxies, with a median of 9.2°C, but with a 20% wider 95% CI (Fig. S2).
-This indicates that the ecological proxy data are broadly in agreement with the geochemical proxies, while providing additional constraints on the shape of the early Eocene temperature gradient.
+The early Eocene GMST is estimated at 28.3°C (26.3–30.3°C), 10.7°C higher than the modern.
+A model run excluding the ecological proxies increases the GMST by 1.7°C (-1.8– 5.0°C).
+The median modelled temperature is higher near the equator and in high latitudes when excluding the ecological proxies, with a flattened median gradient of 10.9°C (Fig. S2).
+In contrast, including ecological proxies, but widening the uncertainty around the low-latitude ecological proxy data does not significantly change the resulting gradient (Fig. S3).

 Due to the limited spatial coverage of the early Eocene proxy record, and due to the added model complexity of simultaneously estimating a model across both hemispheres, we pooled the proxy data across both hemispheres.
-Applying the model separately within each hemisphere results in substantial differences in hemispherical, average temperatures, with the Southern Hemisphere being warmer by 6.5 (3.5 – 9.4)°C. The inferred latitudinal gradient is somewhat steeper in the Northern Hemisphere (steeper by 4.8°C, although the 95% CI spans -6.6 – 14.3°C), but the large uncertainties associated with both gradients, and the lack of polar proxy data in the Southern Hemisphere preclude a more precise statement (see Fig. S3).
+Applying the model separately within each hemisphere results in substantial differences in hemispherical, average temperatures, with the Southern Hemisphere being warmer by 6.1°C (2.9–9.2°C).
+The inferred latitudinal gradient is somewhat steeper in the Northern Hemisphere (steeper by 1.8°C, although the 95% CI of that difference spans -18.0–14.5°C), but the large uncertainties associated with both gradients, and the lack of polar proxy data in the Southern Hemisphere preclude a more precise statement (see Fig. S4).